Piercing/VideoBlogKC/README.md

 # VideoBlogKC
-Cloud Computing with Azure - MBaaS
+Cloud Computing with Azure and Swift - MBaaS